-GENERAL ASSEMBLY OF NORTH CAROLINA

-1 (2) A capital improvement to a principal asset, whether in the form of 2 \(\frac{1}{2} \) \( changes to an existing asset or the construction of a new asset, 3 including special assessments; 4 (3) Disbursements made to prepare property for rental, including tenant 5 allowances, leasehold improvements, and broker's commissions; 6 (4) Periodic payments on an obligation secured by a principal asset to the 7 7.17 extent that the amount transferred from income to principal for 8 depreciation is less than the periodic payments; and 9 (5) Disbursements described in G.S.
+A capital improvement to a principal asset, whether in the form of (2) changes to an existing asset or the construction of a new asset, including special assessments;

+Disbursements made to prepare property for rental, including tenant (3) allowances, leasehold improvements, and broker's commissions;

+Periodic payments on an obligation secured by a principal asset to the (4) extent that the amount transferred from income to principal for depreciation is less than the periodic payments; and

+Disbursements described in G.S.
 37A-5-502(a)(7).

-10 e asset whose ownership gives rise to the disbursements becomes subject 11 income interest after an income interest ends, a trustee may continue to 12 ts from income to principal as provided in subsection (a) of this section.
-13 Income taxes.
-14 x required to be paid by a trustee based on receipts allocated to income 15 must be paid fr 16 x required to be paid by a trustee based on receipts allocated to principal 17 from principal, even if the tax is called an income tax by the taxing 18 authority. from principal, even if the tax is called all income tax by the taxing 19 x required to be paid by a trustee on the trust's share of an entity's taxable 20 · · · · · · · · · · · · · · · · · · · 21 · e paid proportionately: Erom income to the extent that receipts from the entity are allocated to 22 (1) From income to the extent that receipts from the entity are allocated to income; and (2) 23 (2) From principal to the extent that: 24 a.
-Receipts from the entity are allocated to principal; and The trust's share of the entity's toyable income avoids the total 25 b.
-The trust's share of the entity's taxable income exceeds the total 26 receipts described in subdivision (1) and sub-subdivision (2)a.
-27 (d) For a of this subsection.
-28 - purposes of this section, receipts allocated to principal or income must be 29 • amount distributed to a beneficiary from principal or income for which 30 es a deduction in calculating the tax.
-31 Adjustments between principal and income because of taxes.
-32 duciary may make adjustments between principal and income to offset 33 economic interests or tax benefits between income beneficiaries and 34 · eficiaries which arise from: 35 (1) Elections and decisions, other than those described in subsection (b) of 36 this section, that the fiduciary makes from time to time regarding tax 37 (2) matters; 38 (2) An income tax or any other tax that is imposed upon the fiduciary or a 39 beneficiary as a result of a transaction involving or a distribution from 40 (2) the estate or trust; or 41 (3) The ownership by an estate or trust of an interest in an entity whose 42 taxable income, whether or not distributed, is includable in the taxable income of the estate, trust, or a beneficiary.
+If the asset whose ownership gives rise to the disbursements becomes subject (c) to a successive income interest after an income interest ends, a trustee may continue to transfer amounts from income to principal as provided in subsection (a) of this section. § 37A-5-505.
+Income taxes.

+A tax required to be paid by a trustee based on receipts allocated to income (a)

+shall be paid from income.

+- A tax required to be paid by a trustee based on receipts allocated to principal shall be paid from principal, even if the tax is called an income tax by the taxing authority. - A tax required to be paid by a trustee on the trust's share of an entity's taxable (c) income shall be paid proportionately: - From income to the extent that receipts from the entity are allocated to (1) income; and

+(2) From principal to the extent that:

+Receipts from the entity are allocated to principal; and a.

+- The trust's share of the entity's taxable income exceeds the total b. receipts described in subdivision (1) and sub-subdivision (2)a. of this subsection. - For purposes of this section, receipts allocated to principal or income shall be reduced by the amount distributed to a beneficiary from principal or income for which the trust receives a deduction in calculating the tax.

+"§ 37A-5-506.
+Adjustments between principal and income because of taxes.

+(a) A fiduciary may make adjustments between principal and income to offset the shifting of economic interests or tax benefits between income beneficiaries and remainder beneficiaries that arise from: